zrollins/RLNEK/README.txt

 k+ = effective on rate of cell/spheres (includes diffusive & kinetic timescales) kin = intrinsic on rate of receptor-ligand pair (assumed constant)
 ***Extension of variable names/descriptions: "appendix.pdf"***

+Digitized Data:
+Data that was digitized from previous manuscripts and used in this RLNEK manuscript is provided in the "Digitized_Data" folder.

 Copyright Disclaimer: